DualHNIE: Dual-Channel Hypergraph Learning for Node Importance Estimation in Heterogeneous Knowledge Graphs: Experiments

-To evaluate the effectiveness of the proposed framework, we compare it against a wide range of state-of-the-art methods for importance estimation, including traditional machine learning models, graph neural networks,and hypergraph neural networks.
-Traditional baselines include PR~\cite{page1999pagerank}, PPR~\cite{haveliwala2002topic}, and HAR~\cite{li2012har}.
-Among GNN-based approaches, we consider GCN~\cite{kipf2016semi}, GraphSAGE~\cite{hamilton2017inductive}, GENI~\cite{park2019estimating}, LICAP~\cite{zhang2024label}, HIVEN~\cite{huang2022estimating}, and SKES~\cite{chen2024deep}.
-These methods are capable of handling unknown entities and relations in a scalable manner by leveraging structural information in heterogeneous knowledge graphs.
-Similarly, to demonstrate our model's performance in higher-order relation learning, we include hypergraph-based models, such as HGNN~\cite{feng2019hypergraph}, HyperGAT~\cite{ding2020more}, and ID-HAN~\cite{chen2024hyperedge}.
-Moreover, we select DualHGNN~\cite{wang2021dualgnn}, DPHGNN~\cite{saxena2024dphgnn}, and DVHGNN~\cite{li2025dvhgnn}, which focus on dual-channels modelling multiple modalities to enrich representations.
-Further implementation details for all baselines are provided in Appendix~\ref{sectiona3}.
+\paragraph{Baseline Methods} To evaluate the effectiveness of DualHNIE, we compare it against a diverse set of state-of-the-art methods for node importance estimation, including traditional machine learning models, graph neural networks, and hypergraph neural networks. {Traditional baselines include PPR~\cite{haveliwala2002topic} and HAR~\cite{li2012har}.
+Among GNN-based methods, we consider GCN~\cite{kipf2016semi}, GraphSAGE~\cite{hamilton2017inductive}, GENI~\cite{park2019estimating}, LICAP~\cite{zhang2024label}, HIVEN~\cite{huang2022estimating}, and SKES~\cite{chen2024deep}, which leverage structural information in heterogeneous knowledge graphs to abstract multiple entities and relations.
+To ensure fairness, these structure-oriented methods are evaluated using only structural features.} {Furthermore, we incorporate LLM-integrated frameworks, such as LOGIC~\cite{pan2025logic} and SAT~\cite{liu2025enhancing}, evaluated under identical semantic input conditions.
+These models allow us to assess DualHNIE’s structural-semantic decoupling performs relative to architectures that leverage the semantic understanding of Large Language Models.
+To assess performance on higher-order relational modeling, we include hypergraph-based methods, such as structure-only methods HGNN~\cite{gao2022hgnn+}, HyperGAT~\cite{ding2020more}, and ID-HAN~\cite{chen2024hyperedge}.
+Moreover, we select dual-channels modelling methods with both structural features and semantic information, such as DualHGNN~\cite{wang2021dualgnn}, DPHGNN~\cite{saxena2024dphgnn}, and DVHGNN~\cite{li2025dvhgnn}. we evaluate baseline methods with two ranking-oriented metrics~\cite{park2019estimating} to capture different dimensions of ranking quality.
+NDCG evaluates the retrieval quality of top-ranked nodes, and Spearman correlation measures the consistency of the global ranking sequence.}

+\paragraph{Implementation Details} All experiments are implemented in PyTorch and conducted on two NVIDIA RTX 6000 GPUs (48 GB).
+Models are trained for up to 10,000 epochs with early stopping (patience = 2000 epochs) and evaluated using 3-fold cross-validation for robustness.
+The default model consists of a single hidden layer with hidden dimension=20 and an attention mechanism with a dropout rate of 0.3.
+An adaptive fusion gate aligns structural and semantic representations, with contrastive regularization size fixed at 2000. {Multi-modal fusion parameters are initialized as $\eta_1$=0.3, $\eta_2$=0.7 and the regularization loss weights as $\alpha$=0.1, $\beta$=0.2, these weights are trainable parameters}.
+The model is optimized using the Adam optimizer with a learning rate of 5e-3 and weight decay of 5e-4.